top of page

 What is "common area"?

 Common areas are spaces for activities that are shared among all members.
-Watershed will have a yoga studio, music room, art space, storage spaces.
-More may be created as the project evolves.
+Watershed has a yoga studio, music room, art space, storage spaces.
+More may be created as the need arises.

 What if I am an introvert – will I have private time in cohousing?